Pandaqi/Pandaqi-Studio/pandaqi-studio-dev/content/magnetmen/_index.md

 boardgame: true

 title: "Magnetmen"
-headerTitle: "Magnetmen | Score the most points before everyone repels you."
+headerTitle: "Score the most points before everyone repels you"
 blurb: "The Magnetmen are magical robots, scoring points left and right.
 The only issue?
 The more you use them, the more spaces from which you're repelled."

 extraCSS: true
 extraJSBoard: true
 extraJSBoardInclude: true
 downloadLink: "https://drive.google.com/drive/folders/1IWl4VH_Ai7e6BQM6PE4dY3YUfkDn2zQj" # already updated!

-fullHeaderImg: "magnetmen_header"
-headerImg: "magnetmen_header"

-headerThumb: "magnetmen_favicon"

 customHeight: "small"
 headerDarkened: true